keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 	-
 	- description:
 		- ~~ 6 foot
+		- has a leather battle jacket with studs that she LOVES and has had for like 8 years, wears it every day
+		-

 - Dima Novak, the rhythm guitarist who also helped with writing lyrics. (he/him)
 	- dead